Dr Adam Wells, MBBS, PhD

 Neurosurgical Trainee years 2009 & 2010 converting and completing PhD 2011 and 2012

-Dr Adam Wells is a neurosurgical trainee who joined the neurosurgical research laboratory in 2010 as a Masters in Surgery student.
+During his years as a neurosurgical trainee, Dr Adam Wells joined the neurosurgical research laboratory in 2010 as a Masters in Surgery student.
 Adam recognized that there has been little successful development of interventional therapies in stroke, and suspected that the models may be partly to blame for this deficiency.
 He therefore began developing a model of stroke that was designed to more accurately mimic human stroke.
 Having made significant progress towards this goal in the first year, he chose to convert his research project to a PhD program focusing on development and characterization of the new and more clinically relevant model of stroke.
 Working closely with stroke team leader and PhD co-supervisor, Dr Renée Turner, Adam has managed to obtain some outstanding results with the new model.
 Published in 2015.

 For a full list of Dr Adam Wells' publications, please visit Pubmed.gov.